 There are two types of life insurance: term and permanent.
 If cost is a concern, look at term insurance, which provides a death benefit for a certain number of years: 5-, 10-, 20-, and 30-year terms are common.
 Permanent life insurance stays with you for life as long as you pay the premiums, but it costs more since there’s a higher likelihood that your beneficiaries will one day file a claim.
 (Find out more about the different types of permanent insurance here).

-For people between 50 and 75 who have health problems that make them uninsurable, there’s guaranteed acceptance life insurance, which doesn’t require a medical exam.
-Benefits are limited to a small sum to help cover final expenses and there may be a two-year waiting period during which benefits aren’t payable if you die.
+For people between 50 and 75 who may have health problems, there’s guaranteed acceptance life insurance, which doesn’t require a medical exam.
+Benefits are limited to a small sum to help cover final expenses and there may be a waiting period during which benefits aren’t payable if you die(MassMutual provides a limited benefit in the first two years).
 This provision helps to protect insurance companies from the risk that only the people most likely to file claims will purchase insurance.

 Even if you do have a life insurance policy, you might be underinsured.
 In fact, 30 percent of people who do have life insurance think they don’t have enough,10 according to the 2015 LIMRA study.